WebAhead/array-methods/README.md

 ### Challenge 3

-Using `Object.keys()` (look it up :D) and one of the other array methods, do the reverse of challenge 2.
-That is, convert your object of countries into an array that looks like `data` above.

-### Challenge 4

 Using reduce, calculate the sum of all sub-arrays for example, the sum of the following array would be 27: